SebghatYusuf/SebghatYusuf/README.md

 - 👯 I’m looking to collaborate on Open Source Projects
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about Python, Django, React & Flutter
-- 📫 How to reach me?
-[Visit My official website](http://www.sebghatyusuf.com)
+- 📫 How to reach me? ping me on twitter.
 - 😄 Pronouns: Sebghat
 - ⚡ Fun fact: Daydreaming Is Surprisingly Good For Your Brain.